contao/docs/docs/dev/framework/templates/debugging.md

 directory, that includes a mapping of all registered namespaces and filesystem locations.
 With that, you'll get template name autocompletion, even for the managed `@Contao` namespace.
  ![Getting autocompletion for template names](../../images/twig-file-autocompletion.png?classes=shadow)

+You will now also able to navigate to referenced templates by holding down `Ctrl` and clicking on the name.

 #### Type resolution (PhpStorm only)
 You can also get full autocompletion for template parameters like you would inside a code file.
 For explicitly stated